Welcome to Reception

 We are looking at the children's Learning Journeys and carrying out assessments to plan effectively for each child's next steps.

 We ask that the money is paid promptly at the beginning of each half term to enable us to continue with this successfully.
-We would also be happy for you to pay in advance for a whole term, or even pay the full yearly amount which is £18.
+We would also be happy for you to pay in advance for a whole term which is £10, or you can pay for the full three terms.

 Once we are settled into class and the children are more familiar with the setting, reception children will start going to the woodland area on the school site.
 They will learn about the changes that occur through the seasons, to look for insects, to learn how to care for living creatures, and to take part in team building exercises such as den building to name a few activities.
 We experience the outdoor area in all weathers so please ensure children have appropriate clothing at school.